drhsqlite/fossil-mirror/www/json-api/intro.md

     there, easily usable in most programming environments.
 (In hindsight, we might better have used a higher-precision time format, but changing that now would break API compatibility.)
--   **Artifact vs. Artefact:** both are correct vis-a-vis the english language but Fossil consistently uses the former, so we’ll use that.